cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: The most important reason or purpose for someone or something’s existence.
 | Usage: An instituation whose raison d’être is public service broadcasting.
 |
+| de facto
+| Synonyms: in fact
+| Usage: The general took de facto control of the country.
+|
 | shoehorn
 | Defiintion: a curved instrument used to ease one’s heel into a shoe.
 | Definition: force into an inadequate space.